NewSpring/Holtzman/README.md

 ext install vscode-eslint
 ```

-To manually run eslint, use `npm run lint`.
+To manually run eslint, use `yarn lint`.

 ## Typing

 This project contains static typing for most code.
 We use [Flow](https://flowtype.org/) for this.
 To enable flow to a file,
 add `// @flow` to the very top of the file.

-To run flow, use `npm run flow`.
+To run flow, use `yarn flow`.

 ## Deploys